tiskw/random-fourier-features/README.md

 ## TODO

-[ ] New function: implementation of batch RFF GP (but my GPU is poor to do that...)
+- [ ] New function: implementation of batch RFF GP (but my GPU is poor to do that...)
-[ ] New function: implementation of RFF Logistic GP
+- [ ] New function: implementation of RFF Logistic GP
+- [ ] Refactoring: less comments on PyRFF.py
-[ ] Refactoring: current class names are too long
+- [X] Refactoring: current class names are too long
-[ ] Refactoring: gather utility function to `utils.py`
+- [X] Refactoring: gather utility function to utils.py

 ## Licence